 What you found was that there is a whole host of other expenses you have to pay when you receive medical care, even if you have health insurance.
 These are called “out-of-pocket expenses.”
 Let’s look at what they are and how you can pay for them.

 Consider any payment that you have to make to a medical care provider because your health insurer didn’t pay it to be an out-of-pocket expense.
 Here's what this typically includes.

-The amount of money you need to spend before your insurer begins to pay your providers.
+A deductible is the amount of money you need to spend before your insurer begins to pay your providers.
 Deductibles can range from $500 to $5,000 or more (the higher the deductible, the lower the monthly premium).

-A good example of a deductible is an emergency room visit for a broken arm.
+A good example of a deductible in action is an emergency room visit for a broken arm.
 If the total cost of the visit is $2,000 and your annual deductible is $500, then you’ll pay $500 out-of-pocket and the insurance company will pay $ 1,500.
 The next time you use your insurance that same calendar year, you won’t have to pay your deductible because you already paid it for the year.

 [ Related read: The pros and cons of high deductible health plans ]

 The most typical co-insurance arrangement is 80/20.
 This means that after you’ve met your deductible for the year, the insurer will pay 80% of covered medical expenses and you’ll pay 20%.
 The keyword here is “covered.”
 Anything not covered would be another out-of-pocket expense for you.
 Fortunately, there is a maximum out-of-pocket amount or limit for health insurance policies.